Ollie Carnegie: Later career

 On March 23, 1942, Carnegie signed with the Class-D Lockport White Sox of the PONY League.
 The 43-year-old Carnegie batted .310 with 119 hits, 20 doubles, five triples and 16 home runs in 105 games played that season, finishing sixth in the league in home runs that campaign.
 After an absence from professional baseball in 1943, Carnegie returned in 1944 with the Class-D Jamestown Falcons as a player-manager.
 It was Carnegie's managerial debut.
 In 96 game that season, Carnegie batted .305 with 97 hits, 17 doubles, four triples and four home runs.
 As a team, the Falcons went 70–54, good enough for second place.
-The league were PONY League champions that season.
+They swept the Lockport Cubs 4–0 in the post-season finals.
 In 1945, Carnegie returned to the Double-A Buffalo Bisons.
 The New York Times reported that Carnegie was brought in to coach.
 In 39 games that year, Carnegie batted .301 with 20 runs, 28 hits, five doubles, one triple, four home runs and 21 runs batted in.
 That season would prove to be Carnegie's final season as a player, however, he did stay around the game in Buffalo as a scout for the Bisons.